Shortis and Simpson run a world music choir, Worldly Goods.

 Past performances have been at conferences related to politics, education, history, law, financial planning, engineering, food and wine, and at launches of exhibitions, festivals etc.

 Shortis and Simpson have directed numerous community arts projects including The Outback Children’s Spectacular in Dubbo in 1988 in which 3000 school students from outback NSW wrote and performed their own show in front of an audience of 30 000.
-Other projects include Candid Canberra (2001), a federation Centenary project based on Canberra’s history, and Changes in the Ranges for Dandenong Ranges Music Council (2003).
-Currently they are working on Bells Of Peace also for Dandenong Ranges Music Council, a centenary of Anzac project, to be performed April 2015.
+Other projects include Candid Canberra (2001), a federation Centenary project based on Canberra’s history, and Changes in the Ranges for Dandenong Ranges Music Council (2003), and Bells Of Peace also for Dandenong Ranges Music Council, a centenary of Anzac project, that was performed in April 2015.